jaydenwhite-us/logs/warstory/the_finger.md

-Working in the college
-woodshop.
-I heard a student
-let out a terrible scream.

-The first scream
-made me turn and freeze.
-The next scream we locked eyes, and I realized she was holding her hand where the finger should be.

-Zoom.
-I crossed the room in
-no time hit the big red,
-button stop all machines.

-First I needed to make sure
-she didn't faint from shock,
-'cause she could fall
-and get a worse injury.
-Second I needed to stop
-or slow the bleeding.
-Third I needed to
-get her to help.

-In less than two minutes
-I'd led her from screaming to
-deep breathing.

-We slowed the bleeding,
-She quickly stabilized
-enough to go to Campus Safety.

-They put her in a car
-and drove her straight
-to the hospital.

-They couldn't re-attach the finger.

-But the next day, the student came and thanked me for acting quickly and keeping a bad day from being worse.
+I do perform well under
+pressure.

+One semester I built
+an instrument, and I used
+the tools in the college
+woodshop to do it.

+And one day a student cut
+off their finger.
+And I
+happened to be one of the
+only three people there.

+Their scream made me freeze.
+And it did take a second to
+see she was holding her hand
+where her finger should be.

+But then I crossed the room in no time.
+Hit the big red, button to stop every machine.

+I led her from screaming to
+deep breathing, so I and
+the other person could get
+close enough to slow the
+bleeding and sit her down.

+All the while staying alert
+for signs of shock.

+We slowed the bleeding, and
+stabilized her.

+The Campus Safety Team
+put her in a car and drove
+her straight to the hospital.

+They couldn't re-attach
+the finger.

+But the next day, the student
+thanked me for acting quickly,

+and keeping a bad day from
+being worse.